Andrew-Blakemore/Andrew-Blakemore.github.io/_pages/keegan-itinerary/tennessee.md

   <section class="itinerary-story__section">
     <div>
-      <h2>A general lower-limb socket fabrication pathway.</h2>
+      <h2>A general pathway for lower-limb socket fabrication.</h2>
       <p class="itinerary-story__lead">
-        Once I understood how the shop was arranged, the sequence became easier to follow.
-A lower-limb socket commonly moves from captured anatomy to a rectified model, a diagnostic version, and then a definitive device.
-        The details change with limb level, suspension, material, prescription, clinic, and person, so the pathway below is a guide rather than a claim that every FabCo job follows the same recipe.
+        Once I understood how the shop was organized, the fabrication sequence became easier to follow.
+A lower-limb socket typically progresses from a record of the person’s anatomy to a rectified model, then to a diagnostic socket and finally, t%$a definitive device.
+The exact process varies with limb level, suspension method, material, clinical approach, and the individual, so the pathway below is best understood as a general guide rather than a fixed recipe for every FabCo job.
       </p>
     </div>
   </section>